volvo-cars/common-build/docs/workshop.md

 > Task: Do a `git pull --tags` in your local environment.
 You should see that the tag `v0.0.0` is attached to the latest commit on master when doing a `git log`.

-A release in Common-Build always results in a corresponding tag `vM.m.p` in git.
+A release in Common-Build always results in a corresponding, automatically incremented, tag `vM.m.0` in git.

 > Task: Navigate to [ara-artifactory.volvocars.biz](https://ara-artifactory.volvocars.biz).
-Open up the folder `common-build-workshop/playground/workshop_<CDSID>_1` and you will see that the files in the artifact named by the git-sha (HEAD of master) have been copied to a new folder `0.1.0`.
+Open up the folder `ARTCSP-CI/common-build-workshop/playground/workshop_<CDSID>_1` and you will see that the files in the artifact named by the git-sha (HEAD of master) have been copied to a new folder `0.1.0`.

 **Note**: When we a do a release in Common-Build we don't rebuild artifacts - instead we copy them to a logical name defined by the version.

+# Lesson 4 - Configure automatic releases.
+You may define automatic rules to be applied to Changes after a successful build.
+The possible values are:

+* Merge - the Change will be merged with its target branch.
+* Release - the Change will be merged with its target branch and then released.
+* Nothing - the Change will remain unmerged.

+> Task: Naviate to [common-build-staging.csp-dev.net](https://common-build-staging.csp-dev.net) and select your `playground/workshop_<CDSID>_1` in the drop down menu.
+Navigate to the *Configuration* section and change the *Default action* to *Release*.

+> Task: Make a dummy commit in `playground/workshop_<CDSID>_1`.
+Verify that the build starts and that a merge and release is performed after a successful build by executing `git pull --tags` in your terminal.

-## Lesson 4 - dependencies.yml and default.xml
+## Lesson 5 - dependencies.yml and default.xml
 Dependencies to other components are defined in some kind of manifest files.
 Common-Build supports two types of manifests:

 * default.xml (standard Google repo tool format).